SajeethaMS/Redbus-Data-Scraping-with-Selenium-Dynamic-Filtering-using-Streamlit/README.md

-# Redbus Data Scraping and Filtering with Streamlit Application
-Overview
+Data-Scraping-with-Selenium-Dynamic-Filtering-using-Streamlit

+Introduction:
-The Redbus Data Scraping and Filtering with Streamlit Application project aims to revolutionize the transportation industry by providing a comprehensive solution for collecting, analyzing, and visualizing bus travel data.
-This project leverages Selenium for web scraping to automate the extraction of detailed information from the Redbus website, including bus routes, schedules, prices, and seat availability.
-The data collected is stored in a structured SQL database, making it easily accessible for analysis and visualization through an interactive Streamlit application.
+The 'Redbus Data Scraping and Filtering with Streamlit Application' aims to revolutionize the transportation industry by providing a comprehensive solution for collecting, analyzing, and visualizing bus travel data.
+By utilizing Selenium for web scraping, this project automates the extraction of detailed information from Redbus, including bus routes, schedules, prices, and seat availability.
+By streamlining data collection and providing powerful tools for data-driven decision-making, this project can significantly improve operational efficiency and strategic planning in the transportation industry.

-Project Goals
-Automated Data Collection: Use Selenium to scrape data on bus routes, schedules, prices, seat availability, and other relevant information from the Redbus website.
+Domain:
+TRANSPORTATION

+SKILL-TAKEAWAY:
+Python scripting,Selenium,Data Collection,Data Management using SQL,Streamlit

+TECHNOLOGY USED:
+Python 3.12.I
+MySQL 8.0
+Streamlit
+Selenium

+FEATURES OF APPLICATION:

+Retrive the Bus Information:
+Selenium is a powerful tool for automating web browsers, which is especially useful for web scraping tasks.
+If you want to retrieve bus details from RedBus, you can use Selenium to automate the process of searching for buses and extracting the relevant information.
+This involves interacting with web elements like input fields and buttons, waiting for the page to load, and extracting the desired details from the search results.

-Data Storage: Store the scraped data in a structured SQL database for easy retrieval and analysis.
+Store data in database:
-Interactive Data Visualization: Develop a user-friendly Streamlit application to allow users to filter and visualize the collected data.
-Data-Driven Decision Making: Provide valuable insights for operational efficiency and strategic planning in the transportation industry.

-Business Use Cases
-The solution can be applied to various business scenarios, including:

-Travel Aggregators: Provide real-time bus schedules and seat availability to customers, enhancing user experience and satisfaction.
-Market Analysis: Analyze travel patterns and preferences to inform market research and strategic decisions.
-Customer Service: Improve user experience by offering customized travel options based on data insights.
-Competitor Analysis: Compare pricing and service levels with competitors to maintain a competitive edge.

-Technologies Used
-Python: Core programming language for scripting and data manipulation.
-Selenium: Web scraping tool for automated extraction of data from the Redbus website.
-SQL: Database for storing and managing the scraped data.
-Streamlit: Framework for building the interactive web application for data filtering and visualization.
-Pandas: Data analysis and manipulation library.
+The collected bus details data was transformed into pandas dataframes.
+Before that, a new database and tables were created using the MySQL connector.
+With the help of MySQL, the data was inserted into the respective tables.
+The database could be accessed and managed in the MySQL environment.

+web app - streamlit:
+With the help of Streamlit, you can create an interactive application similar to RedBus by designing a user-friendly interface that allows users to search for bus routes, view available buses, and get details like departure times and prices

+PACKAGES AND LIBRARIES:
+from selenium import webdriver import time import pandas as pd import mysql.connector